-Once you have learned you have cancer, the next step is to make sure you get the best possible medical care and treatment.
-Choosing your doctor and treatment center is one of the most important decisions you will make.
+When you learn you have cancer, you want to make sure you get the best possible medical care and treatment.
+Choosing your doctor and treatment center will be one of the most important decisions you’ll make.
 There are many excellent cancer care centers in the United States, but how do you know where to look?

 Here are some things to think about as you choose your doctor and hospital.

 Quality cancer care

 When you find out you have cancer, there are many things to think about and many decisions to make.
 Most people with cancer are not experts on cancer treatment.
 You may not feel like you have the time, energy, or resources to figure out how and where to get the best cancer care.
 You might need some help.

 The doctor who found your cancer is the first person you should ask.
 Try asking this: “If you found out that you or someone you loved had this cancer, which doctor would you go to for treatment?”
 In many cases, the doctor will suggest another doctor even if you don’t ask.

 If your doctor isn’t sure of your diagnosis, but thinks there’s a chance you might have cancer, you can ask: “If you were in my place, which doctor would you see first?”
 Ask for at least 2 or 3 names, and find out what these doctors’ specialties are.
 Find out which cancer centers they work with and which health insurance plans they accept.

 Some people actually tackle finding a hospital first, and then look for an oncologist who practices there.
 For people who find a doctor first, most doctors who treat cancer work with hospitals that are good at cancer care.

 Choosing a good hospital

 Talk with your doctor, and ask other doctors and nurses for their opinions on hospitals in your area.
 Our How to Choose a Hospital worksheet can help you keep track of the information you get.